buildingSMART/bSDD/Documentation/bSDD and GraphQL.md

 # bSDD and GraphQL

+## Notification

+We've applied several changes in naming:

+1. "Domain" --> "Dictionary"
+2. "Classification" --> "Class"
+3. "NamespaceUri" --> "Uri"
+4. "IncludeChilds" --> "IncludeChildren"

+To be consistent, names in our GraphQL API have also been changed.
+But we do support the old naming until at least February 2024.

 ## Short intro on GraphQL

 A 'regular' API is quite static: you do a request and it returns a predefined set of data.
 If you need some more info you probably need to do another API call.
 And then maybe another call until you have got all the data you want.
 GraphQL is designed to overcome that issue: it is a query language with which you can specify the data you need.